 Carnegie Mellon University

 Director of the Science, Technology and Public Policy Program

 National Academy of Engineering

-Associate Vice Chancellor for Health Affairs and Chief Strategy and Information Officer
+Associate Vice Chancellor for Health Affairs, Chief Strategy Officer

 Edwin Howard Armstrong Professor of Computer Science